Endava-Sofia/fe-code-guidelines/guidelines/typescript.md

 In current days of front-end development, it's crucial to have a good understanding of TypeScript.
 While learning modern front-end frameworks, a developer also learns TypeScript but that's only to some extent.

 Going through the [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/intro.html) on their official website will provide you with a very good knowledge and skills, starting from the basics and building up to the most advanced features of the language.

-## Creating types from other types

-Part of [the Handbook](#read-the-typescript-handbook) touches the topic of creating types from already existing ones.
-It's always worth trying some approaches for creating types which are dependent on others to avoid repeating the same properties and potential mistakes during the process.